tuftsdatalab/tuftsWorkshops/docs/2024_workshops/nfcore_rnaseq_sp24/01_fetchngs.md

 # nf-core/fetchngs
 In this workshop, users will be guided through the practical application of the [nf-core fetchngs pipeline](https://nf-co.re/fetchngs/1.12.0), focusing specifically on downloading raw sequencing reads from the [NCBI database](https://www.ncbi.nlm.nih.gov/).
 Participants will gain insights into utilizing this powerful tool within the nf-core framework with [Open OnDemand](https://ondemand.pax.tufts.edu/) to efficiently download necessary data for bioinformatics analyses.

-## Example Dataset and Reference paper
+## Example dataset and reference paper

-In this workshop, we will analyze RNAseq data from a [study (Asberry et al., 2022)](https://pubs.acs.org/doi/10.1021/acs.jmedchem.2c01000) on the human epigenetic regulator `PRMT5` and its cofactor `MEP50`.
+In this workshop, we will analyze RNA-Seq data from the [study (Asberry et al., 2022)](https://pubs.acs.org/doi/10.1021/acs.jmedchem.2c01000) on the human epigenetic regulator `PRMT5` and its cofactor `MEP50`.

 - Paper: Discovery and Biological Characterization of PRMT5:MEP50 Protein–Protein Interaction Inhibitors
 ![PRMT5_paper](images/PRMT5_paper.png)